Introduction to House Hacking

-I even tell you how long it’ll take you to become a millionaire with house hacking!
+I even tell you how long you’ll become a millionaire with house hacking!
 The first step is to understand how house hacking works.

 Then we go through all the numbers and details using a four-plex listing from Zillow.

-We discuss how much rent you could expect and what the expenses would be.
+We discuss how much rent you could expect and the expenses.
 It becomes clear how easy it is to live for free.

 House Hacking is the practice of buying a property that has multiple units to rent, living in one of the units, and collecting rent from the other units to go ahead and pay the expenses.

-Then, you rent out unit number two and three, and you live in unit number one.
-Each month, you will collect rent from the two individuals living there, and out of this rent money, you will pay the expenses.
+Then, you rent out units two and three and live in unit number one.
+Each month, you will collect rent from the two individuals living there and pay the expenses out of this rent money.

 Here are some expenses you might want to think of:

 And it doesn't just apply to multifamily with duplexes or triplexes.
 You can buy a single-family home and rent out each individual room nightly, maybe on Airbnb, or if you want to take it to that next level, you could even do a hotel or a motel.